doyunglee/Lab4/README.md

 Homework
 ---
 Check out [the Android Design Docs](http://developer.android.com/design/index.html).
 We are not saying know all of it, but be familiar with some of the best practices.
-There will be an open-internet quiz on this on Thursday.

 Take a look back at your previous labs.
 Pick one and sketch out how you would redesign the UI.
+You will be asked to justify for each design decision you make.

 Also consider the following:

 * How the user would get notifations from the app and when is it applicable to send notifications.